-For safety and to prevent excessive wear the drive chain must be checked, adjusted and lubricated in accordance maintenance with scheduled requirements.
+For safety and to prevent excessive wear the drive chain must be checked. adjusted and lubricated in accordance with scheduled maintenance requirements.
 Checking, adjustment and lubrication must be carried out more frequently for extreme conditions such as high speed riding, salty or heavily gritted roads.